Substance Use in Adolescents

 Given these concerns and limitations, it is often useful to consult with an expert in substance use disorders to help determine whether drug testing is warranted in a given situation.
 However, the decision not to drug test should not prematurely terminate assessment for a possible substance use disorder or a mental health disorder.
 Adolescents with nonspecific signs of a substance use disorder or a mental health disorder should be referred to a specialist for a complete evaluation.

-Treatment of Drug and Substance Use in Adolescents
+Treatment of Substance Use in Adolescents

 • Behavioral therapy tailored for adolescents